getgrav/grav-learn/pages/02.content/01.content-pages/docs.md

 In this example, we are explicitly setting the title, as well setting the taxonomy to **blog** so we can filter it later.
 The content after the second `---` is the actual content that will be compiled and rendered as HTML on your site.
 This is written in [Markdown][markdown], which will be covered in detail in a future chapter.
 Just know that the `#`, `**`, and `_` markers translate to a **heading1**, **bold**, and **italics**, respectively.

+>>> NOTE: Ensure you save your `.md` files as `UTF8` files.
+This will ensure they work with language-specific special characters.

 In the next section we will continue and dig into the specifics of a page in detail.

 [basic]: ../../basics/basic-tutorial